 There’s no denying it, we’ve entered a new era of e-learning.
-Based on market research, case studies, discussions with our customers, and data from industry analysts, we’re giving you a sneak peek into the future of e-learning.
+Based on market research, case studies, discussions with our customers and partners, and data from industry analysts, here’s our take on the future of e-learning.

-Here’s a summary of what you can expect in the full report:
+(FYI: This is just a sneak peek of what you can find in the full report.)

-In the next year, there will be a greater focus on using tools to ensure the most up-to-date content is put in front of learners.
-Solutions to this common problem will take the form of smarter content curation tools that produce catalogs for individual learning needs, and extended enterprise lms functionality, like social learning tools that empower Subject Matter Experts (SMEs) to create and share their own content with employees and non-employees (e.g. members of the extended enterprise, such as customers and/or partners) alike.
+In the next year, there will be a greater focus on using learning solutions to ensure learners get the most up-to-date content.
+Solutions to this common problem will take the form of smarter content curation tools that produce catalogs for individual learning needs, and extended enterprise lms functionality, like social learning tools, to empower subject matter experts (SMEs) to create and share their own content with employees and non-employees (e.g. members of the extended enterprise, such as customers and/or partners) alike.

 “It’s up to learning technology providers to help organizations through this.
 None of these other learning tools work if you don’t have your content either curated or mapped” – David Wentworth, Principal Analyst, Brandon Hall Group

 As always, engagement is an uphill battle for all those in learning and development.
-Providing the best possible experience for our learners is paramount, and we’re becoming more and more inventive with our solutions.
+Providing the best possible corporate e-learning experience for users is paramount, and we’re becoming more and more inventive with our solutions.

-Leveraging AI-powered Learning Platforms will spur an increased usage of personalization approaches alongside the use of personal learning trainers.
-Focusing specifically on how to support your learners, digital coaches will prompt them to finalize courses, suggest new content, and answer questions.
+Leveraging AI-powered learning management systems (LMS) will spur an increased usage of personalization approaches alongside the use of personal learning trainers.
+Focusing specifically on how to support your learners, digital coaches will prompt them to finish courses, suggest new content, and answer questions.
 In addition, your learners will be able to have more of a say about what skills they want to develop and how.

-Taking learning out of the office, mobile learning is set to be shaken up, and the various applications for AR and VR will continue to spark interest for L&D teams.
+Taking learning out of the office, mobile learning is set to shake things up, and the various applications for gamification and AR/VR simulations will continue to spark interest for L&D teams.

 “We’re starting to see a growing need for a stronger corporate commitment to the value of learning.
 Modernizing the company’s learning environment to meet demand for personalized employee career paths is still a bit of a tough sell […] – the payoff down the line is worth it though.” – Zachary Chertok, Analyst at Aberdeen Group

 As the need for employee training that focuses on upskilling and reskilling the workforce becomes more necessary, so too does the need to support this strategy by bringing automation into the realm of skills analysis.

-With AI becoming even more sophisticated, intelligent Learning Platforms are now enabling learners to identify which skills they want to grow within their learning environment and then have the platform serve up related content.
+With AI becoming even more sophisticated, intelligent online learning platforms are now enabling learners to identify which skills they want to grow within their learning environment and then have the LMS platform serve up related content.

 76% of organizations state that AI is essential for their organization’s strategy to succeed. – Infosys